 Luis is a professor at the civil engineering department of McGill University.
 His specialty is in transportation engineering with a focus on road safety, traffic monitoring and demand modeling, and sustainable transport strategies.
 His research interests include the development of crash-risk analysis methods, the integration of emergency technologies for traffic monitoring, the impact of climate on transportation systems, the analysis of short and long-term changes in travel demand, the impact of transport on the environment, the evaluation of energy efficiency measures and non-motorized transportation.

-Transoft Safety Lab in collaboration with iTSS Lab is hosting its second virtual Road Safety Research Workshop, “Vulnerable Road Users (VRU) Safety: Alternative Approaches and Practical Applications.”
+Transoft Safety Lab, in collaboration with iTSS Lab recently hosted its second virtual Road Safety Research Workshop, “Vulnerable Road Users (VRU) Safety: Alternative Approaches and Practical Applications.”

-The event being held on Wednesday, December 1, 2021, will feature presentations by Dr. Marie-Soleil Cloutier, professor at INRS UCS and scientific director at Pedestrian and Urban Space Laboratory (LAPS), Dr. Thomas Götschi, researcher at the University of Oregon who leads the development of HEAT project for walking and cycling for World Health Organization, and Dr. Matin Nabavi Niaki, cyclist safety researcher at SWOV (the National Scientific Institute for Road Safety Research, Netherlands).
+The event was held last December 2021 and featured presentations by Dr. Marie-Soleil Cloutier, professor at INRS UCS and scientific director at Pedestrian and Urban Space Laboratory (LAPS), Dr. Thomas Götschi, a researcher at the University of Oregon who lead the development of HEAT project for walking and cycling for World Health Organization, and Dr. Matin Nabavi Niaki, cyclist safety researcher at SWOV (the National Scientific Institute for Road Safety Research, Netherlands).